 Now you’ve been briefed about the lack of native IPv6 on Virgin Media along with the specific 6in4/tunnel issues you are likely to encounter.
 What are the potential alternative IPv6 options available?
 The easiest option would be to simply wait for Virgin Media to just deploy IPv6 themselves, however given it has been over 10 years since the question was first asked and we’re still waiting, that’s not really going to be a quick solution.
 Below are some alternatives you might want to consider if you cannot wait for Virgin Media itself to deploy IPv6.

 Andrews and Arnold L2TP service - Unlike Virgin Media, Andrews and Arnold actually thought about IPv6 a while ago and have had it working on their network for a long time (IT CAN BE DONE!).
-While not a sales pitch, their L2TP service allows you to have one, or a block of static IPv4 address and at minimum a /48 native IPv6 prefix.
+Their L2TP service allows you to have one, or a block of static IPv4 address and at minimum a /48 native IPv6 prefix.
 The downside?
-There is a speed cap (either 100 or 200 mbps) and data isn’t unlimited, but if you can configure an L2TP tunnel on a client somewhere, you’ll be in business and essentially have your IPv6 transit from another ISP entirely without having to have another separate broadband line.
+There is a speed cap of 200 mbps and data isn’t unlimited, but if you can configure an L2TP tunnel on a client somewhere, you’ll be in business and essentially have your IPv6 transit from another ISP entirely without having to have another separate broadband line.
 Having transit from other providers is actually quite common, just not usually from a home consumer sense.
 Andrews and Arnold have noted that some of their customers do in fact use the L2TP service for this exact reason.

 Rent a Virtual Private Server (VPS) with native IPv6 - If you can get a VPS from a provider like Linode, Digital Ocean etc, you can setup your own VPN tunnel with something like Wireguard and provide a IPv6 prefix over the tunnel.
 You could also do this with 6in4 but if you’ve gone that far, you might as well have native IPv6 to start with.
-Any VPN solution should likely be based on Wireguard compared to OpenVPN, given Wireguard is more optimised for embedded devices and offers better speed due to being less taxing on CPU with more modern cryptography.
+A VPN solution would likely be more favoured to use Wireguard compared to OpenVPN, given Wireguard is more optimised for embedded devices and offers better speed due to being less taxing on CPU with more modern cryptography.

 Configure a 6in4 tunnel on another independent WAN link - Multihoming is becoming more common, and it’s not just something in the enterprise world anymore.
 We know that the 6in4 issues are specifically related to Virgin Media regardless of what the actual true cause is, so there is nothing stopping you from having a tunnel point to an IP address on another internet connection on the same router, if you happen to have multiple internet connections of course.

-Switch to another Internet Service Provider - A nuclear option but if IPv6 is absolutely essential and important to you, then changing provider is really the only other viable alternative.
-There are some ISPs in the UK that have deployed IPv6.
+Switch to another Internet Service Provider (ISP) - A nuclear option but if IPv6 is absolutely essential, critical and you want to send a clear message, changing provider is really the only other viable alternative.
+There are various ISPs in the UK that have deployed IPv6.
 To name a few these are, BT, Sky, Andrews and Arnold, EE (Mobile broadband only), Zen Internet, Aquiss.
-This is by no means a complete list, but highlights that some UK providers do see the importance of IPv6 right now, some having deployed IPv6 for many years.
+This is by no means a complete list, but highlights that there are providers that do see the importance of IPv6 right now, some having deployed IPv6 for many years.

 The simple solution to fix all of this complicated mess is for Virgin Media to deploy IPv6, which seems obvious when it is said like that, but it really is!